craftycodie/MineOnline/README.md

 I recommend you start with the unmodded version information as a template, as most of the settings will carry over.

-If you would like a version to be added to the main list, contact me (Codie).
+If you would like a version to be added to the main list, contact me [@craftycodie](github.com/craftycodie/).

 ## For Developers
-If you would like to help out, a good place to start is the ZenHub workspace, all of the issues are managed in [ZenHub](https://app.zenhub.com/workspaces/mineonline-5ec5d0ef84b144f89c5bc5c7).

 As per the license you are welcome to use the launcher code under non-commercial conditions.

 I also request that forks remain up to date for security.